cheomanigua/webdevdocs/content/devops/kubernetes.md

 ### Main Kubernetes components

 - **Pod**:
 - **Service**: It sits in front of a pod and talks to another services.
 It has to main functions: hold a permanent IP address and act as load balancer.
+The nodes communicates between them via **services**
 - **Ingress**:
 - **Volumes**:
 - **ConfigMap**: